khangtran2020/IS601-finals/README.md

 and register themselves into the application.
 Before a new user is activated, a verification email is sent to the new user to check and verify their identity.

 Login - The Login page prompts the user to enter the credentials thereby authenticating the user before signing them into the system.

 Student Profile - This page displays the details of users including their name, school, program and year of joining the school.
+If the user's account is not activated, our product won't

 ## Task Allocation: